tinykite/love-vote-rise/src/site/index.md

 [Register to vote online](https://www.sos.state.mn.us/elections-voting/register-to-vote/)

 ## Vote Early
-[Request an absentee ballot online](https://mnvotes.sos.state.mn.us/ABRegistration/ABRegistrationStep1.aspx) or visit an early voting station to fill out a ballot in-person.

-### By Mail
-If you have received an absentee ballot in the mail, please fill it out and drop it in the mail by October 20.
-Alternatively, you can drop it off at a polling station.
+At this point in the election cycle, do not mail in your ballot.
+Visit an early voting station to vote in-person or to dop off your absentee ballot.

 ### In Person
 [Find your early voting polling station](https://www.sos.state.mn.us/elections-voting/find-county-election-office/)

-Early polling stations are available for dropping off absentee ballots or filling out a ballot on site.
 The last day for early voting is November 2nd.
 Remember to bring your mask.

 ### Track Your Ballot
 [Check the status of your ballot](https://mnvotes.sos.state.mn.us/AbsenteeBallotStatus.aspx)